 Senator Feinstein believes the only way to secure Israel as a democratic, Jewish state is to establish an independent Palestinian state by its side.
-In order to end the tragic cycle of violence between Israel and the Palestinians, resolving the conflict through a negotiated two-state solution is be a top priority.
+In order to end the tragic cycle of violence between Israel and the Palestinians, resolving the conflict through a negotiated two-state solution must be a top priority.

 Senator Feinstein strongly supports U.S. and international efforts to combat the Islamic State of Iraq and the Levant (also known as the Islamic State of Iraq and Syria).
-She believes that the international community must take action to prevent this terror organization from further consolidating control in the Middle East and exporting violent terrorism worldwide.
+She believes that the international community must take action to prevent this terror organization from re-consolidating control in the Middle East and exporting violent terrorism worldwide.

 |12/6/13||Feinstein, Johnson and Levin Request DNI Report on Iran Negotiations|

 |11/26/13||Iran deal deserves a chance - Los Angeles Times|

 |11/15/13||Feinstein Opposes Additional Sanctions Against Iran|

 |9/9/13||Feinstein on Russia’s Call for UN Destruction of Chemical Weapons|

 |8/30/13||Feinstein Statement on Chemical Weapons Attacks in Syria|